snitsova/snitsova.github.io/_pages/research.md

 [“Why the Difference?
 Donbas, Kharkiv and Dnipropetrovsk After Ukraine’s Euromaidan Revolution,”](https://www.tandfonline.com/doi/abs/10.1080/09668136.2021.1912297?journalCode=ceas20) *Europe-Asia Studies,* 2021, 73:10, 1832-1856.

 ## Working Papers and Work in Progress
-“Oligarchic Networks of Influence and Legislatures in Developing Democracies: Evidence from Ukraine”
+“Oligarchic Networks of Influence and Legislatures in Developing Democracies: Evidence from Ukraine.” *Working paper.*

-“Public Support for the Superrich: Evidence from Ukraine at War”
+“Attitudes towards Redistribution from the Extremely Rich: Evidence from Ukraine at War.” *Working paper.* [Pre-analysis plan](https://doi.org/10.17605/OSF.IO/VMGK7)

-“The Extremely Rich during the Politics of the Extraordinary: Oligarchic Networks of Influence and the Russo-Ukrainian War”
+“The Extremely Rich during the Politics of the Extraordinary: Oligarchic Networks of Influence and the Russo-Ukrainian War.” *Working paper.*

-“Corporate Resilience at Time of War,” with [Inna Melnykovska](https://people.ceu.edu/inna_melnykovska).